ads8046/diversio-frontend-exercise/README.md

 experimenting with new technologies)! :-)

 Again, thank you so much for taking out your valuable time to review my application and my solution for this exercise!
-Please do not hesitate to reach out to me if you need any further details or clarification.
+Please do not hesitate to reach out to me if you need any further details, have any feedback or require any clarifications.